shelepuginivan/hakutest/website/docs/app/server.md

 The easiest way to start the Hakutest server is to run the `hakutest-server` executable.
 This is the recommended method for most users.
 When the executable is running, an icon is displayed in the system tray.
 It can be used to stop the server.

+The server will be started on the port specified in the configuration (see [Server configuration](/docs/configuration/server#port)).

 ## Using `hakutest server` command

 Syntax: `hakutest server`